 Sarajevo Sightseeing

 Sarajevo is a fascinating place to visit.
-With a long history and recent war, Sarajevo boasts interesting architecture, poignant memorials, an abandoned bobsled track and beautiful landscapes.
+The city boasts interesting architecture, poignant memorials, an Abandoned Bobsled Track and beautiful landscapes.

 Use our Guide to Sarajevo Sights, which is organized as a self-guided walking tour.
-In the guide, we feature the city’s intriguing history and the city’s must-see attractions.
-Plus, we share tips on the best hotels and other need-to-know facts about traveling to Sarajevo.
+We feature the city’s intriguing history and the must-see attractions.
+Plus, we share tips on where to stay and need-to-know facts about traveling to Sarajevo.

-As you start to organize your trip to Bosnia, use our guide for Planning a European Vacation that is packed with top tips and useful information.
+As you start to prepare for your trip to Bosnia, use our outline for Planning a European Vacation that is packed with advice.

-Visiting Mostar on your Bosnia-Herzegovina trip?
+Visiting Mostar, too?
 Great!
 Be sure to read our detailed guide to the Top Things To Do in Mostar!

-Organization is key as you plan your trip!
-A useful Vacation Travel Planner will help keep you on top of all the pertinent details!
+Organization is key as you plan your trip.
+Our Vacation Travel Planner will help keep you on top of all the pertinent details!

 Start planning your trip to Bosnia & Herzegovina!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.